dustinpfister/blog_posts/_posts/threejs-wireframe.md

 ## 1 - Basic wire frame example as well as canvas texture powered custom wire frame

-In this section I will be going over some helper methods that create cubes that make use of materials that are in wireframe mode, or create a wireframe like effect.
+In this section I will be going over some helper methods that create cubes that make use of materials that are in wireframe mode, or create a wireframe like effect using textures and various material properties.

 ### 1.1 - A create basic write cube helper